joereger/GymnasiumAIReinforcementLearning/README.md

 ## How to Run Experiments

-Each environment's solution script can typically be run directly from its respective folder.
+Each environment's solution script can typically be run directly from its respective folder or from any location.

 For example, to run a Bipedal Walker experiment:
 ```bash